 Carpal Tunnel and Other Repetitive Stress Injuries

 “Repetitive stress injuries” result from overuse of a tendon unit, causing inflammation, followed by pain and swelling.
 These injuries can become debilitating.
-They include “computeritis” or “carpal tunnel syndrome” (a hand syndrome), and “tennis elbow” (effects the outer part of the elbow).
+They include “computeritis” or “carpal tunnel syndrome” (a hand syndrome), and “tennis elbow” (affects the outer part of the elbow).

 Computeritis or Carpal Tunnel Syndrome